uriel1998/orindi/README.md

 User should be part of same group as pico (www-data, probably) and CHMOD pico/content and pico/themes to 775 instead of 755 and use sticky bit (chmod -t DIR) to reduce probability of malicious overwrites, etc.

+ini files help keep things separate, but can be all in one as well.
+Just make sure the `[feed#]` tags are different so it doesn't overwrite

 ## 5. Usage

 ## 6. TODO